dakindre/8-puzzle-solver-python/README.md

 # 8-puzzle-solver-python
-Program to solve the 8-puzzle game using BFS, DFS, and A* search algorithms in python
+Purpose: A solver for the n-puzzle problem using search techniques BFS and DFS.
+A* optimality currently being added

+Solution: